jastakhova/consensual/README.md

 - Functions showDatePicker and showTimePicker are duplicated on proposal and todos, we may wish to DRY this up
 - Date should not wrap...and there should be a min width for the date picker
 - Description field should be taller on web (not sure how it is on mobile) [mobile]
+- Proposal description shouldn't be a disabled textarea [needs discussion]

 ### Beta Release (v1): 2019 Q1
 - Start and end dates (ranges)